douranos/ALLinTravel/README.md

 (22, 20, 'Cultural Exploration'),
 (23, 20, 'Something Else');

-1. **Clone the Repository**

-   Open your terminal and run the following command to clone the project repository:

-`git clone [URL of the project repository]`
+2. **Download the project from github**
+     Download the last commit from the main branch and extract the .zip file

-2. **Open the Project**
+3. **Open the Project**

 Open the project in your preferred IDE.

-3. **Build the Project**
+4. **Build the Project**

-Navigate to the project root directory in your terminal and run:
+Navigate to the project root directory in your terminal(usually ends with ALLinTravel-main\) and run:

 `mvn clean install`